acidflow-noita/runfast/content/blog/mic-tally-controller/index.md

 {{< card icon="pot-body-icon" link="assets/3d printing model/Mic Tally Enclosure Box for Printing.3mf" title="Optional: download body only" subtitle="Enclosure body for printing" image="/blog/mic-tally-controller/assets/images/enclosure-printable-box.png" tag="tag text" tagColor="yellow" tagIcon="sparkles" tagBorder=true >}}
 {{< /cards >}}

+## Whats the deal?

+High quality audio is much more important than video.
+Attempting to increase speech intelligebility for remote work meetings and recording video often results in getting a dedicated microphone.
+A mic needs a stand of sorts.
+Rigid desk stands can be problematic because all the desk vibrations cause by typing on a keyboard propagate up and cause resonance which gets picked up by a microphone.
+Spring-equipped stands (usually called boom arms) have two advantages: they "decouple" your mic from the desk so less vibrations travel through, and they make it easier to reposition the mic.
+Getting one is often an inexpensive way to further

+What sets a good boom and and a poor one apart?

 ## Acquire

 In June of 2021 I've stumbled upon a listing titled "**Lot of 2: Yellowtec m!ka Mic Arm M (used)**".
 They were missing mounting adapters, XLR connectors, and the integrated lighting indicators were of the old style: red color only.
 Looked like they were decomissioned from a studio somewhere, and had minor surface wear marks, but nothing major.
 Asking price for both was around half of what a [brand new](https://shop.yellowtec.com/collections/mika-arms/products/mika-mic-arm-m?variant=39510330966180) costs, so I figured it wasn't too bad.
 Physical inspection confirmed that all internal tension cables and brass bushings were intact, awesome!
 I went ahead and bought them.